yubik-studio/yubik-studio.github.io/README.md

 December 2004 to August-2008

 NYMEX is a commodities exchange most known for energy futures trading, specifically crude oil and natural gas.
 It was acquired by CME Group in 2008.
+I was first engaged by NYMEX as an Algorithmic Engineer, to lead the development of a new match engine for the ClearPort Trading System.

   - Led the design, development, and testing of a second-generation match engine using highly-parallel graph theory algorithms.
 Ultimately awarded 16 U.S. Patents, most as sole or lead inventor.